-Total nonfarm payroll employment rose by 266,000 in April, and the unemployment rate was little changed at 6.1 percent.
+Total nonfarm payroll employment rose by 850,000 in June, and the unemployment rate was

 HTML | PDF | RSS | Charts | Commissioner's Statement

 HTML | PDF | RSS

 For the year ended November 2021, real average hourly earnings for all employees increased 3.4 percent from February 2020 to February 2021.
 The increase in real average hourly earnings combined with the 0.6-percent increase in the average workweek resulted in a 4.1-percent increase in real average weekly earnings over this 12-month period. read more »